rmuchall/meta-transformer/README.md

 ```

 ## Circular Dependencies
-meta-transformer will throw an error if you try to transform circular dependencies.<br/>
+meta-transformer will throw an error if you try to transform objects that have circular dependencies.<br/>